gov-cy/staging-govcy-design-system-docs/README.md

-# dsf-design-system documentation
+# govcy-design-system documentation
-This is the readme for the dsf-design-system-docs-static repository, which is used to publish the GOV.CY design system documentation.
+This is the readme for the govcy-design-system-docs repository, which is used to publish the GOV.CY Unified Design System documentation.

 It can be used though as a template for building and publish other static sites, based on markdown content and the GOV.CY design system.